 top of page

-Often known as masking, this practice can lead to exhaustion, distress, and suicidal thoughts.
+Masking can lead to exhaustion, distress, and suicidal thoughts.

 This masking and enforcement of neuronormativity not only harms neurodivergent individuals but also harms society as a whole.
 It prevents everyone from reaching their full potential.

-This issue is especially prevalent within marginalized groups, BIPOC and LGBTQ+ communities, who face multiple layers of oppression.
+This issue is especially prevalent within marginalized groups, BIPOC, and LGBTQ+ communities, who face multiple layers of oppression.

 A New Approach: Embracing Authenticity